Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 1. From the Access Token Grant Flow drop-down list, select one of the following options.

 • Client Credentials—The Client Credentials option doesn’t require frequent authorization of token updates from the Azure portal.
-It is the recommended method.
+This is the recommended method.

 • Authorization Code – The Authorization Code option requires authorization of token updates from the Azure Portal every 90 days.